 Historically, cloud customers were simply unable to obtain copies of traffic and direct it as desired.
-Recently, a few cloud vendors have introduced virtual network TAPs.
+Recently, several cloud vendors have introduced virtual network TAPs, such as AWS's traffic mirroring service.
 These tools provide raw, unprocessed packets with minimal filtering, which can be distributed only to the end security and monitoring tools.
-These vendor offerings don't support all compute node types and don't enable secure tunneling such as with L2GRE/VXLAN.
+However, these services do not allow packet replication and thus can only send a copy of one packet to one tool, not to multiple tools.
+In mirroring traffic from multiple locations, packets can be duplicated with no ability to remove this superfluous content that needlessly floods the network.
+These vendor offerings also don't support all compute node types and don't enable secure tunneling such as with IPsec.

-Other traffic acquisition methods include approaches such as Azure Network Watcher, which triggers packet capture on specific events; but this is primarily intended for troubleshooting.
+Other traffic acquisition methods include approaches such as AWS CloudWatch, which triggers packet capture on specific events; but this is a reactive technique, primarily intended for troubleshooting.
+CloudWatch also provides VPC Flow Logs.
 Users of such tools must accept a lack of advanced NetFlow/IPFIX metrics and suffer from reduced network efficiency and traffic insights.
 When faced with these limitations, some users may decide that the cloud isn't ready for mission-critical applications and will choose to run those on-premises; this leads to expensive backhauling of all cloud traffic to on-prem tools.

-Another approach is to deploy custom agents on every compute node for each and every tool.
-See Figure 2.
+Another approach is to deploy custom agents on every compute node for each and every tool (see Figure 2).
 But workloads that deploy numerous agents may suffer from agent overload as a result.
 As each agent copies traffic, more compute cycles and network bandwidth are used.
 Bandwidth ceilings limit the number of compute instances allowed in a given virtual cloud, which means you'll incur additional expense as you need ever more virtual cloud-based resources.
 This technique also results in a significant performance impact and requires manual intervention when new tools are added.
 Ensuring security can be equally daunting.
-Cloudnative security services commonly deployed in the public cloud include identity and access management (IAM), security groups, logs and web application firewalls (WAF).
+Cloudnative security services commonly deployed in the public cloud include identity and access management (IAM), security groups, logs, and web application firewalls (WAF).
 But these have limitations:

 - IAM: Once an attacker has successfully hacked credentials, they won't need to undertake noticeable activity that gets alerted by cloud dashboards; they could sit there silently and do just enough to not trigger any alerts.
 The time to detection in this case is many weeks or months. - Security groups: Despite opening access to only necessary ports, security group configurations have no application context and no visibility into higher layers (beyond L4).
 Attacks could happen on those ports in the application layer and could result in malware being deployed or data exfiltrated. - Logs: Logs only convey high-level metrics about conversations and application access points: You'll know who communicated with whom, but won't have a record of what the communication was about.
 No packets or payload are included.
-In case of silent attacks where attackers use the infrastructure and try to operate within limits of threshold violations, logs are of no help. - WAF: Cloud-native WAFs are very limited in their functionality when compared to industryleading WAFs, and only protect apps from the OWASP top ten attacks.
+In case of silent attacks where attackers use the infrastructure and try to operate within limits of threshold violations, logs are of no help. - WAF: Cloud-native WAFs are very limited in their functionality when compared to industry-leading WAFs, and only protect apps from the OWASP top ten attacks.